Practical tips on how to choose a pediatrician….no matter what insurance you have!

 I didn’t think about this until I was up one night at 2 am, with a kid who had a 104.5 fever and I was able to call the number and speak to a real, live nurse.
 A very tired nurse that I’m sure I woke up, but a nurse nonethelss.
 She gave me helpful tips and assured me that even though that number might seem high to an adult, it really wasn’t for a baby so I didn’t need to worry.

 By the way: if you don’t have a good thermometer in the house you need one!
-This is the one I have and its the best!
+This is the forehead thermometer I use and its the best!
 Fast, easy to use, and accurate.

 We ended up scheduling an appintment, but I was able to go to bed with the peace of having spoken to a medical professional at 2 am.
 When you’re looking around for pediatricians ask them if they have a call line that you can call after hours, or what they suggest you do if you need advice at 2 am, or over the weekend.
 The last thing you want to do is make an unnecessary trip to the ER because you didn’t know what else to do.

 When I was a kid my pediatrician was Dr. Thompson, and he was THE best.
 I mean, I’m 32 and I still have vivid memories of going to his office for check-ups, he was fun and jovial, and just made you feel good, even after shots.